-The Board of Directors and the BGE have approved the Bekaert Code of Conduct, which was first issued on 1 December 2004 and updated on 1 March 2009.
+The Board of Directors and the BGE have approved the Bekaert Code of Conduct, which was first issued on 1 December 2004.
+The last update was done in November 2017.
 The Code of Conduct sets forth the Bekaert mission and beliefs as well as the basic principles of how Bekaert wants to do business.
 Implementation of the Code of Conduct is mandatory for all companies of the Group.

 The Code of Conduct is included in the Bekaert Charter as Appendix 3 and available at www.bekaert.com.